liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/login.rst

     >>> resp_data["path"].startswith('/principals/users/')
     True

-The "name" field in the "UserBasicSchema" schema is a non-empty string that can contain any characters except '@' (to make user names distinguishable from email addresses).
+The "name" field in the "IUserBasic" schema is a non-empty string that can contain any characters except '@' (to make user names distinguishable from email addresses).
 The username must not contain any whitespace except single spaces, preceded and followed by non-whitespace (no whitespace at